18 Ways to Increase Vacation Rental Bookings and Profits in 2018

 One study conducted by HomeAway and the University of Texas found that travelers are 73 percent more likely to remember their trip if they feel happy and excited about it before it ever starts.
 You can achieve this by applying the listing tips above, but it doesn’t stop there.
 Ensuring a memorable experience means keeping in touch with your guests from booking to checkout.
 Offering local suggestions, leaving a small welcome gift, and printing clear rental instructions to make their stay as relaxed as possible are all musts.

-Here is one of the many reviews we've received that are a testament to the importance of putting the guest experience first:
+Here is one of the many reviews we've received that is a testament to the importance of putting the guest experience first:

 “We stayed at Comfort and Joy recently while visiting Seacrest Beach for a wedding.
 The property was a perfect choice for our group.
 We had five adults (one being elderly) and a toddler.
 There was more than enough room for all of us!
 Additionally, the furnishings were comfortable and well thought out.
 There were more than enough cooking utensils as well as plates, cups, silverware, etc. I cannot think of anything we were lacking.
 Additionally, the service we received from InvitedHome was excellent.
 They offered personalized recommendations for evens during our stay that are family friendly and wouldn’t conflict with the wedding we were attending.
 They also offered restaurant recommendations for our family.
 Each member of their team was extraordinarily professional and friendly.
 I highly recommend Comfort and Joy, or any property managed by InvitedHome.”